TdubMorris/Rising-Core/README.md

 # Rising-Core

-Rising Core is a new DND system for the easy creation of simple and fun DND campaigns, created to fix many of the problems that normal DND faces.
+Rising Core is a new system for the easy creation of simple and fun DND campaigns.